robenkleene/design-references/blender/blender-tutorials.md

 3. Switch to edge selection
 4. Select an edge and use (`⌃L`) to select all edges
 5. Hit (`⌃B`) and move the mouse to create a bevel
-6. After creating the bevel, use the bevel menu to create a number of segment
+6. After creating the bevel, use the bevel menu to change the `Width` and `Segments`